Miss Puerto Rico Universe 2008: Placements

-Special Awards

 Contestants

-Here is a list of the official 30 contestants.
+Thirty contestants competed for the title.

 Controversy

 Conflict between the candidates and Pageant officials began when it was revealed that Ingrid Marie Rivera would be a candidate at this year's pageant.
 Prior to the Miss Puerto Rico Universe competition, Rivera had participated in several major beauty pageants.
 In 2005 she won the title of Miss Mundo de Puerto Rico (Miss Puerto Rico World) following her win she competed at the Miss World pageant placing 2nd runner-up and obtained the title of Miss Caribbean World.
 In 2003, she also held the title of Miss Global Queen.
 Rivera was also a judge at last year's Miss Puerto Rico Universe pageant won by Uma Blasini.
 Candidates were concerned about Rivera, they felt as if she should not be allowed to compete and feared that Rivera's previous pageant experience would favor her in the competition and help her win the pageant.